Emperor Xian of Han: Tight control by Cao Cao

 Emperor Xian's empress, Empress Fu Shou, angry and fearful about how Consort Dong died, wrote her father, Fu Wan (伏完), a letter accusing Cao Cao of cruelty, and implicitly asking her father to start a new conspiracy against Cao.
 Fu Wan was fearful of Cao Cao and never acted on the letter, which was discovered in 214.
 Cao Cao was angry and forced Emperor Xian to have Empress Fu deposed.
 Emperor Xian was hesitant, and Cao Cao sent his soldiers into the palace to put pressure on the emperor.
 Empress Fu hid inside the walls, but was finally discovered and dragged out.
 As she was led away, she cried out to Emperor Xian for him to save her life, but his only response was that he could not even know what would happen to him.
-She was killed, along with her two sons and family on 8 January 215.
-On 6 March 215,.
+She was killed, along with her two sons (Note: A son, Liu Feng, had predeceased his mother on 9 August 200 (renwu day of the 7th month of Jian'an 5, per vol.63 of the Zizhi Tongjian)) and family on 8 January 215.
+(Note: According to Liu Xie's biography in Book of the Later Han, Empress Fu was executed on the dingmao day of the 11th month of Jian'an 10, corresponding to 8 Jan 215 in the Julian calendar.)
+On 6 March 215, (Note: According to Liu Xie's biography in Book of the Later Han, Lady Cao was made empress on the jiazi day of the 1st month of Jian'an 20.
+This corresponds to 6 Mar 215 in the Julian calendar.)
 Cao Cao forced Emperor Xian to instate his daughter Cao Jie, then an imperial consort, as the new empress.